Chapter V3: ESA - effect of work

 V3081 Calculating the hours for permitted work higher limit and permitted work (LCWRA) « V3075 « V3080

-Where no recognizable cycle has been established, it is
+Where no recognizable cycle has been established, it is1. the number of hours or

 2. the average number of hours where the hours worked are likely to fluctuate